Minor Tyranny: Governance of the country during the Minor Tyranny

-After managing to overthrow the parliament, the Shah sent a message to foreign embassies, declaring a public pardon.
+After overthrowing the parliament, the Shah sent a message to foreign embassies, declaring a public pardon.
 In practice however, his agents were still persecuting the Shah's opponents.
-After the extrajudicial killing of Malek al-Motekallemin and Jahangir Khan Sur-e Esrafil drew the criticism of foreign embassies in the country, prompting the Shah to order the establishment of a court in Baghshah to give punishment verdicts to the Shah's opponents.
+After the extrajudicial killings of Malek al-Motekallemin and Jahangir Khan Sur-e Esrafil drew the criticism of foreign embassies, the Shah ordered the establishment of a court in Baghshah to mete out punishments to the Shah's opponents.

-Initially, the Shah declared that he does not intend to abolish the constitutional government, and will organize another parliamentary election in three months.
-However, after the end of the three months long period, he postponed it for two months.
-On 7 November 1908, a group of influential people were invited to Baghshah and in the meeting that followed, Sheikh Fazlullah Nouri declared the constitutional government incompatible with Islamic law, and presented the Shah with telegraphs from various cities in Iran showing that the people of Iran are against the constitution.
-The people present at the session then asked the Shah to not reopen the parliament again.
-In a similar session that happened on 19 November the Shah was presented with a similar proposal and the Shah declared that in accordance to the people's proposal, he is abolishing the constitution, but an assembly named Majles-e Shura-ye Kobra-ye Mamlekati (Persian: مجلس شورای کبری مملکتی) which had its members appointed by the Shah would replace the parliament.
+Initially, the Shah declared that he did not intend to abolish the constitutional government and would organize another parliamentary election in three months.
+However, after the end of a three month period, he postponed it for two months.
+On 7 November 1908, a group of influential people were invited to Baghshah and in the meeting that followed, Sheikh Fazlullah Nouri declared the constitutional government incompatible with Islamic law, and presented the Shah with telegrams from various cities in Iran showing popular opposition to the constitution.
+The people present at the session then asked the Shah to not reopen the parliament.
+In a similar session that happened on 19 November, the Shah was presented with a similar proposal and the Shah declared that in accordance to the people's proposal, he was abolishing the constitution, while an assembly called the Majles-e Shora-ye Kobra-ye Mamlekati (Persian: مجلس شورای کبری مملکتی) which had its members appointed by the Shah would replace the parliament.

 The British and the Russian embassies declared their disagreement with this new assembly that would replace the parliament elected by the people, and put the Shah under pressure.
 The Shah asked for loans from the German Empire, promising to allow representatives from the people in the assembly in the future, but the German ambassador did not accept his proposal.

-Mohammad Ali Shah gave the task of reworking the constitution to this assembly, but the constitutionalist forces from Gilan and Isfahan were on their way to Tehran and the new laws never entered effect.
+Mohammad Ali Shah gave the task of reworking the constitution to this assembly, but the constitutionalist forces from Gilan and Isfahan were on their way to Tehran and the new laws never went into effect.
 After the constitutionalist success in various cities in Iran, the Shah declared that he would restore the constitution and the parliament to their original form.
 He ordered the parliament to be reestablished on 4 May 1909.
-Following this order, the British and the Russian representatives in Iran tried negotiating an armistice with Ali-Qoli Khan Bakhtiari but he did not accept, stating that he and the constitutionalist forces will go to Tehran to oversee the reestablishment of the Parliament and the constitution, and would return with his forces if the Shah is truthful in his promises.
+Following this order, the British and the Russian representatives in Iran tried negotiating an armistice with Ali-Qoli Khan Bakhtiari, which he rejected, stating that he and the constitutionalist forces would go to Tehran to oversee the reestablishment of the Parliament and the constitution, and would return with his forces if the Shah was truthful in his promises.